Feeds:

 If there is good rims on all other sides (270 degreees) can we proceed with ASD device ?

 Some cardiologst believe so.
-Some institiosn have reported ASD device closure in deficnet IVC rims as well .
-That is not respecting the evidence (Ref 4,5) But, the fact seems to be different.
-The IVC’s perpendicular, high-momentum jet amplifies fluttering of floppy rims.
-Thus, even ample superior/anterior rims fail to counter this inferior “pull,” as the device pivots around the waist under dyanmic atrial pressures and flow.
-Hence IVC deficiency uniquely predisposes to instability despite the availablity of 270° of other rims.
+Some institutions have reported ASD device closure in deficnet IVC rims as well .
+This is not respecting the evidence (Ref 4,5) But, the fact seems to be different.
+The IVC’s perpendicular, high-momentum jet amplifies dislodgement.
+Even good superior/anterior rims fail to counter this inferior “pull,” as the device tends to tilt around the waist, under the dyanmic atrial pressures and flow.
+Hence IVC deficiency predisposes to instability despite the availablity of 270° of other rims.

 One caution : A common mistake done is eustachian valves is taken as false IVC rim and the device is implanted and later facing issuers.
 So, a meticulous TEE imaging is neccessary .